Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 Collectively, these symptoms characterize NAS.

-From a public health standpoint, NAS is a major issue due to healthcare costs, and the majority of hospital costs are paid for by the state through Medicaid programs.22
+From a public health standpoint, NAS is a major issue due to the healthcare costs it may impart, and the majority of these hospital costs are paid for by the state through Medicaid programs.22

 In 2010, it was reported that pain relievers such as Vicodin were the most commonly involved drugs in elderly adults’ visits to the emergency department – making up 43.5% of this population’s drug-related ER visits.23